 K-8 choice option schools require families to submit an enrollment request form, either online or in person.

-To apply for a possible vacancy in one of the K-8 choice options, fill out the following form:
+To apply for one of the K-8 choice options, please complete the following form:

 The Spanish Dual Immersion Program in Bend-La Pine Schools is a research-based two-way immersion program model.
 The program begins in kindergarten and continues through high school graduation.
 There are two different application forms: Incoming Kindergarten and Late Entry Dual Immersion.